Brandist/Optimus-Prune/Main/SLAM_API/Readme.md

 # SLAM based information and other stuff

 SLAM stands for Simultaneous Localization and Mapping.
-SLAM is defined as the problem of constructing or updating a map of an unknown environment while simultaneously keeping track of the localistion of the robot in the environment.
+SLAM is defined as the problem of constructing or updating a map of an unknown environment while simultaneously keeping track of the localisation of the robot in the environment.
 There have been several algorithms available for solving it, such as particle filter, EKF (Extended Kalman Filter), GraphSLAM, and more.
 In this project, the localisation part of SLAM will be done mainly with a GPS-RTK, and a localisation method called odometry.
 The mapping part will be done with a Lidar.
 The Lidar (Light Detection and Ranging of Laser Imaging Detection and Ranging), The output of a lidar is a point cloud, a set of 3D points ($x, y, z$).
 Which indicates coordinates and the intensity of points of the environment, where a map can be made around the robot.
 The robot can use this map to extract features to makeits position more robust.

 This is the general definition and process of SLAM.
 Within the SLAM map, the robot can find its way by just driving or use a pathfinding algorithm to find the optimal path to its destination.